-Mountain Health CO-OP is pleased to provide You with this Group Policy for Covered Persons.
+The CO-OP is pleased to provide You with this Policy for Covered Persons.
 This Policy provides a Provider Network through which Covered Persons may obtain medical care and services while maximizing Your Covered Benefits.
 However, Covered Persons also may elect to receive services from an Out-of-Network Provider.
 When Covered Persons receive services from an In-Network Provider, generally benefits will be payable at a higher level.
 When services are provided by an Out-of-Network Provider, generally, benefits are payable at a lower level.
-You can obtain a list of In-Network Provider Directory on the Mountain Health Cooperative Website at https://www.mountainhealth.coop/.
+You can obtain a list from our In-Network Provider Directory on the CO-OP's website at https://mountainhealth.coop/.

-POLICY AND CUSTOMER SERVICES - UNVERSITY OF UTAH HEALTH PLANS
+POLICY AND CUSTOMER SERVICES - UNIVERSITY OF UTAH HEALTH PLANS

-Our Third-Party Administrator, University of Utah Health Plans, (also referred to as "U of U Health Plans" in this Group Policy) administers the following services for this Group Policy.
+- Our Third-Party Administrator, University of Utah Health Plans, (also referred to as "U of U Health Plans" in this Policy) administers the following services for this Policy:

 - Benefit Inquiries

 - Claims & Customer Service

+- Complaints, Grievances and Appeals

 - Preauthorization

 - Utilization Review Management Program

 - Complex Care Management

 - Population Health Management

 - Prescription Drug Benefit Program

-- Complaints, Grievances and Appeals